kolhesamiksha/Advance-RAG-from-Scratch/README.md

 # Advance-RAG-from-Scratch- Chatbot

-An AI Assistant to help you solve Any Queries Regarding NVIDIA's CUDA Framework
+An AI Assistant to help you solve Any Queries Regarding NVIDIA's CUDA Framework Trained on NVIDIA CUDA release docs [https://docs.nvidia.com/cuda]

 ## About

-This Application is able
+This Application is builted using  the RAG

 ![advance-rag-workflow](https://github.com/user-attachments/assets/f66d9c12-5356-4b48-8a2e-1a4551181f57)